KavithaMuthukumaran/hello-world/Readme.txt

-Hi , This is me,

-I am a programmer

-I am leaning github now.
+Hi I am learning hindi.

-bravo!!!
+It is enough to learn english.

+Learn maths instead of many languages in India which is not necessary.